 What does success for students look like, exactly?
 Is it defined solely by graduate outcomes?
-Or are the less-tangible skills that they develop more important?
+Are the less-tangible skills that they develop more important?
 Questions like these have a different answer depending on who you ask.

-Because of this obscurity, the phrase ‘student success’ emerged.
-With its definition growing to mean something much more tangible and, therefore, measurable, universities are now more than ever able to progress towards specific goals that effectively improve their student offering.
-Here is what Tom Lowe, Head of Student Engagement and Employability at the University of Winchester, had to say about how they are making sure that they achieve student success in 2022.
+Subsequent to this obscurity of the constitution of student success, and the metrics that it comprises, the phrase ‘student success’ emerged.
+Through defining something much more tangible and measurable, universities are now more than ever able to effectively progress towards specific goals that improve this crucial aspect of the student experience.
+Here is what Tom Lowe, Head of Student Engagement and Employability at the University of Winchester, had to say about how they are making sure they achieve student success in 2022.

 Advance HE is on the same page, as explained by Stuart Norton, Senior Adviser (Learning and Teaching):

-Accordingly, Advance HE is working to enhance industry-wide efforts to achieve student success.
-One of their projects - a six-month study ending February this year - aimed to conduct research that would disseminate “evidence-based approaches” and “practical examples” to progress industry-wide knowledge in this regard.
-Their findings can be accessed online in their ‘Connect Benefit Series’, focusing on four proposed measures of student success:
+Because of this, Advance HE is working to enhance industry-wide efforts to achieve student success.
+One such study - a six-month project ending February this year - aimed to conduct research to disseminate “evidence-based approaches” and “practical examples” to progress industry-wide knowledge in this regard.
+The findings of this research can be found online in their ‘Connect Benefit Series’, and focuses on four proposed measures of student success:

 Support for the importance of these aspects in achieving student success is found, and nicely summarised, in this Ted Talk by Johan Groenewald.